About the Eklutna River Restoration Project

 This design focuses on the process of healing process that is restored to the Eklutna River brought by the demolition of the damn.
 The importance of water and restoration to ancestral lands is a part of the values that we all carry with us as indigenous peoples and by sharing this journey with indigenous and non-indigenous peoples alike, this is an act of celebration of strength as a movement of decolonization.

-Britt’Nee Kivliqtaruq Brower
+Artwork by Britt’Nee Kivliqtaruq Brower

 Iñupiaq artist Britt’Nee Kivliqtaruq Brower was born and raised in Utqiaġvik (formerly Barrow), Alaska.
 She spent her childhood summers under the midnight sun picking wildflowers for her mother and absorbing the values of her culture from her Elders.
 Britt’Nee is a strong proponent of Iñupiat values and their relevance in our modern age.
 She advocates the revitalization of the language, arts and traditions of her Iñupiat people and brings this passion to her artwork.
 Her work in prints and children’s coloring books incorporates traditional Qupak motifs and adds a modern twist.